laradevio/Shipyard/README.md

     docker-compose up -d

 Alternatively, you can build *only the containers you need* by just pointing out their service names.
-For example, you can quickly start up PHP, Nginx and MySQL without ever downloading and building the rest of the other containers like Mailhog or Redis, which will save you time:
+For example, you can quickly start up PHP, Nginx and MySQL without ever downloading and building the rest of the other containers like Mailhog or Redis, which will save you some minutes:

     docker-compose up -d nginx mysql